When Do You Qualify for Quantum Meruit Recovery of Contract Claims Against the Federal Government?

 - Authorized government agent

-In Quantum Meruit contract law, some case-law requires a mutually attempted contract to allow for a contract claim under a quantum meruit recovery basis.
+In Quantum Meruit contract law, some case-law requires a mutually attempted contract to allow for a contract claim under a quantum meruit claims basis.
 N.H.
 Flight Procurement.
 However, if there is no contractual relationship with the federal government, then quantum meruit recovery, among others, is not available.
 See also information on cost escalation damages.

-Quantum Meruit Contract Claims Recovery Not available when:
+Contract Quantum Meruit Damages Not available when:

 - There is no contractual relationship